Global Affairs broke rules by promoting executive who slapped, yelled at staff, watchdog says | CBC News

 Global Affairs broke rules by promoting executive who slapped, yelled at staff, watchdog says

-Report found Global Affairs promoted Latifa Belmahdi after finding she breached code of conduct
+Report finds Global Affairs promoted Latifa Belmahdi after finding she breached code of conduct

 The federal government's integrity watchdog has concluded that Global Affairs Canada committed gross mismanagement by failing to keep employees safe from an executive who slapped, pushed and yelled at staff.